 The idea is that two-dimensional images we see on our digital devices are stored as one-dimensional arrays of numbers.
 The black-and-white markings represent binary data, and the tape is the linear organisation of this data.
 The final two-dimensional form will depend upon the width of the rendering surface around which the tape is wound.

-I tried to track down where this piece ended up, without success, so it has probably been destroyed.
+I tried to track down where this piece ended up, without success, so it has probably been destroyed, and deservedly so.